cpp-toolbox/sbpt/README.md

 - **Submodule Integration**: Facilitates the sharing of code using submodules, making it easier to reuse code without creating a full-fledged library.
 - **Automatic Generation**: Generates a single `sbpt_generated_includes.hpp` file that handles all necessary includes dynamically, simplifying the integration process for others.

+# TODO
+- for each subproject have the ability to automatically deduce a version number based on each commit, this can be done through conventional commits, or c++ code anaylsis.
+Once I can do this I want then add metadata to sbpt.ini about what version a specific subproject depends on, this defines a dependency graph, and the program will try and find a common version number that can be used by all other subprojects trying to use it.
+Note that using conventional commits might be wrong here because committers can make mistakes, so it'd be better for this system to be automated in a sense.
+The way I'd automate this is use git and eventually tbx_utils, it would have a function that can extract the api of a hpp file or whatnot, for each commit we can generate the api of it, and then, we can sequentially deduce when the api changes.
+Once a system like that is in place we know that we can move version numbers in certain ways to resolve the dependency.

 ## How It Works

 When a subproject depends on another, `sbpt` eliminates the need for manual inclusion of dependencies.
 Instead, it generates the required include paths in a single `sbpt_generated_includes.hpp` file, allowing you to share code without worrying about file structure or complex library setups.